Facts and Figures

 |Full-time faculty in clinical program||247|

 Tuition and Fees (per year)

 JABSOM is accredited by the Liaison Committee on Medical Education (LCME) of the Association of American Medical Colleges and the Council on Medical Education of the American Medical Association.
-In 2008, JABSOM’s MD program received an eight year accreditation – the maximum possible – and in 2013, its Graduate Medical Education (Residency Training) program received the maximum 12 year accreditation.
+In 2017, JABSOM’s MD program received an eight year accreditation – the maximum possible.
+JABSOM’s residency and fellowship programs are fully accredited by the Accreditation Council on Graduate Medical Education – and in 2013, its Graduate Medical Education (Residency Training) program received the maximum 12 year accreditation.

 Community-Based Medical School

 The John A. Burns School of Medicine is a LCME nationally-accredited community-based medical school.
 A community-based medical school partners with community hospitals to achieve its educational mission, rather than having a traditional university hospital that is integrated with the school.
 This follows the “community-based” movement that supports the belief that medical education focuses largely on the needs of the community where students are provided opportunities to interact with and learn from people from a wide range of social, cultural, and ethnic backgrounds.